Chasing the Unavailable: My Dopamine Addiction

 Maybe it’s Freudian.
 Maybe it’s self-sabotage.
 Or, that addiction gene cultivated in something unlikely, something looked past: the pleasure chemical.
 The rush of the reward.

-Replace slot machines and substances with emotionally unavailable men and you get my favorite form of self-destruction.
+Replace slot machines and substances with emotionally unavailable men, and you get my favorite form of self-destruction.

-I’m not addicted to him.
-I’m addicted to the high—the validation, the breadcrumbs.
+I’m not addicted to them.
+I’m addicted to the high— the validation, the breadcrumbs.
+The problem with highs?
+The crashes.

 Archetypes